mcdonnellb/bop-it-online/README.md

 * Theme selector - potentially bright and light or dark mode
-* Language selector (depending on difficulty I will need to research this)
 * Name input field prior to game kick off
 * limited number of tries before the game is over
 * high score capture